 In the same courtyard, Oliver Wood, Gryffindor’s Quidditch Team Captain, filled Harry in about the secrets of Quidditch.
 Shooting at the castle continued through the second Harry Potter film, The Chamber of Secrets.

-Built in the 11th century, Alnwick Castle received several restoration works throughout history; the most current dates back to the 18th century and is attributed to Lancelot Brown.
+Built in the 11th century, Alnwick Castle has received several restoration works throughout history.
+The most recent dates back to the 18th century and is attributed to Lancelot Brown.
 Today, the 12th Duke of Northumberland, Ralph Percy, and his family still reside at the castle; the family bought the property during the 13th century!

 Platform 9 ¾